der-lukas/framer-Symbols/README.md

 ## Symbol States
 ![framerdemo](https://dr5mo5s7lqrtc.cloudfront.net/items/440L270G0E3I0a2n263W/Bildschirmfoto%202017-08-02%20um%2021.43.45.png?X-CloudApp-Visitor-Id=2808700&v=91c69262)

-But wait... there's more!
-The module also gives you the power to create different states for your symbol in **Design-Mode** and apply those in Code.
+The module also gives you the ability to create different states for your symbol in **Design-Mode** and apply those in Code.

 You can either apply **common** or **specific** states.